cfangmeier/vitex/README.md

 ## Status

-Currently working on arch linux with the Gnome desktop environment.
+Development and testing happen on arch linux with the Gnome desktop environment.
+Most likely will work on any linux (and possibly OSX) with the right packages installed.
+Not optimistic about windows.

 ## Features!